nrdave/dotfiles/README.md

 	- `kitty`: Changes the `font_size` from 11 pt to 13 pt
 	- GTK Theming: Changes `gtk-font-name` from DejaVu Sans 10 to DejaVu Sans 12
 	- QT Theming: Changes the font sizes for both `fixed` and `general` to 12 instead of 10
+    - zathura: Changes the font from `monospace normal 10` to `monospace normal 12`
 - `Source_Git_Prompt`: A class to indicate if the `__git_ps1` shell function needs to be sourced from `/usr/share/git/completion/git-prompt.sh`

 ## Scope